IntelRealSense/librealsense/readme.md

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
 In addition, several consumer tablets and laptops with integrated cameras may also function, such as the [HP Spectre x2 with R200](http://store.hp.com/us/en/ContentView?storeId=10151&langId=-1&catalogId=10051&eSpotName=new-detachable).

 Developer kits require USB 3.0.
 Not all USB host chipsets are compatible with librealsense.
 An exhaustive list of incompatible hardware is not presently provided.

-## FAQ

-*Q:* How is this implemented?

-*A:* The library communicates with RealSense™ devices directly via the UVC and USB protocols.
-It does not link against the RealSense SDK™ runtime.
-Most of the library source code is platform agnostic, but there is a small UVC abstraction layer with platform-specific backends, including:
-  * A libuvc backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb).
-  * A video4linux2 backend which provides kernel-space access to UVC devices on Linux.
-  * A Windows Media Foundation backend which provides kernel-space access to UVC devices on Windows 8.1 and above.

 ## Documentation